nicholaswilde/recipes/docs/desserts/coconut-macaroons.md

 ### Step 2

-Combine almost the entire can of [sweetened condensed milk][2] (leave about 2 tablespoons in the can) with sweetened coconut.
+Combine almost the entire can of [sweetened condensed milk][2] (leave about 2 tablespoons in the can) with [sweetened coconut][3].
 Stir to combine.
 Add in vanilla and stir to combine.
 Set aside.

 ### Step 3